-While there may be many reasons to file bankruptcy, as opposed to seek partial loan forgiveness from a creditor, an often overlooked benefit to bankruptcy is that the discharge of a debt in a bankruptcy proceeding is a non-taxable event whereas non-bankruptcy loan forgiveness is a taxable event.
-While there may not be a logical reason for this disparity, it is the law.
-For example, assume that you have a $20,000 balance due on a credit card.
-While you cannot pay the full balance, you could pay $5000 in a lump sum.
-Were you to reach an agreement with the creditor to accept $5000 in full and final satisfaction of the debt with forgiveness of the remaining $15,000, by law, the creditor would be required to send you an IRS Form 1099-C which states that $15,000 of the $20,000 was forgiven.
-You, in turn, must report the $15,000 as income on your federal income and state income tax returns.
-Assuming that you pay a combined state and federal income tax rate of 25%, then you would owe $3,750 in state and federal income taxes.
-Logically, the tax treatment of debt forgiveness makes sense.
-In this scenario, you received $20,000, but paid back only $5,000.
-So, your income did increase by $15,000, and accordingly, is taxed.
-Conversely, were you to file a bankruptcy petition and receive a discharge of the $20,000 credit card debt, the discharge would not be taxed.
-For this reason alone, filing bankruptcy in lieu of obtaining loan forgiveness directly from a creditor may be beneficial to you.
-If you find yourself in this position, you should call Winegar, Wilhelm, Glynn & Roemersma where experienced bankruptcy attorneys can assist you.
+Let’s assume that you owe $20,000 to a credit card company.
+Although you cannot pay the full balance, you can pay a $5,000 lump sum.
+Even if you were to reach an agreement with the creditor to accept the $5,000 lump sum and to forgive the remaining $15,000, the creditor would be required by law to send you a 1099-C Form which states that $15,000 of the $20,000 was forgiven.
+You must then report the $15,000 as income on your federal and state income tax returns.
+Assuming that you pay a combined state and federal income tax rate of 25%, you would owe $3,750.
+Speaking from the perspective of the IRS, your income was increased by $20,000 by the creditor who only received $5,000 back.
+Therefore, the $15,000 is still considered part of your income.
+On the other hand, if you were to file for bankruptcy and receive a discharge of the $20,000 credit card debt, the discharge would not be taxed.
+For this reason alone, filing for bankruptcy instead of obtaining loan forgiveness directly from a creditor may be more beneficial to you.
+If you find yourself in this position, you should call Winegar, Wilhelm, Glynn & Roemersma, P.C. where experienced bankruptcy attorneys can assist you.